elmahio/blog/docs/monitoring-azure-functions-with-the-portal-and-elmah-io.md

 ![Function live stream](images/function_live_stream.png)

-To quote The Dude, that's a bummer, man!
-None of the built in monitoring tools actually work (as of April ?
-2017).
-The only working solutions, seems to be the command line tools.
+To quote The Dude <q>That's a bummer, man!</q>.
+None of the obvious choices actually work (as of April 6, 2017).
+The only working solutions, seems to be using Kudu and the command line tools.
 To tail the Function log file, execute the following PowerShell (similar command available for the Azure CLI):

 ```powershell
 Get-AzureWebsiteLog -Name "elmahiofunctionsemail.azurewebsites.net" -Tail